lukas-shawford/swot/README.md

 swot
 ====

-Quiz maker written using ASP.NET MVC
+Quiz maker written using the MEAN stack (MongoDB, Express, AngularJS, and Node.js)